Wisconsin’s Assets and Possibilities

 Now’s the Time

-Wisconsin is well positioned to use the Bipartisan Infrastructure Law to extend successful Amtrak Hiawatha trains to corridors that include Eau Claire, Green Bay, and Madison.
+Wisconsin is well positioned to use the Bipartisan Infrastructure Law to extend successful Amtrak Hiawatha trains.

-Proposed new service would offer statewide benefits, which makes it possible to build the statewide support needed, in communities throughout Wisconsin, and from the business community.
+Proposed new service would offer statewide benefits, which makes it possible to build the statewide support needed.
+And Wisconsin’s business community has already shown strong interest.

 Wisconsin’s State Rail Plan

-The Wisconsin Rail Plan 2030, for example, was created under Republican Gov. Scott Walker.
-It would deliver big wins for a wide range of stakeholders across the state—including the business, educational, and tourism sectors.
+The Wisconsin Rail Plan 2050 would deliver big wins for a wide range of stakeholders across the state—including the business, educational, and tourism sectors.
+It calls for service between Milwaukee and Green Bay via the Fox Cities, between Milwaukee and Madison, and between Madison and Eau Claire, on the way to the Twin Cities.

 It’s very doable.
 And it would be transformative.